The terminal for your agents and your stack

 Is there a trial or refund?

-Download, open a project, and watch your agents swarm.
-You'll know in 60 seconds if this is for you.
+Open a project, add your agents, and watch them work side by side.
+You'll know in 60 seconds if it's for you.